 In mudrooms, where boots, backpacks, and wet umbrellas can damage walls, beadboard makes a good choice because there are fewer prominent edges to dent and ding.
 The walls in more formal foyers are often clad in paneled wainscoting.

 The walls of these narrow passages benefit from wainscoting's scuff and mark protection.
 The horizontal rails and the cap generally follow the pitch of the stair; the stiles or beadboard remain vertical.

 3. Eating areas

-In dining rooms, tall wainscoting topped with a grooved plate rail displays fine china and serving pieces.
+Dining rooms wainscoting could use tall wainscoting topped with a grooved plate rail displays fine china and serving pieces.
 For more casual kitchens, wainscoting capped at chair height with a prominent top rail safeguards walls from being marred when diners push back from the table.

 4. Family rooms and dens

 Adding wainscoting to areas where kids—and pets—congregate can have a calming effect, the architectural equivalent of a shhh.
 Rec rooms benefit too, with a cap rail that's wide enough to perch a drink, Ping-Pong paddles, or pool-cue chalk.